m13p4/cssc/README.md

 ---

 ## Handler object
-The Handler object is an object to get, set, delete, update and export defined CSS propertys.
+The Handler object is an object to get, set, delete, update and export defined CSS properties.
 You get this object from the controller object

 ```javascript
 var h = CSSC(".className"); //get handler object with all CSS objects are defined as .className